 Building and Managing the meta Data Repository: A Full Lifecycle Guide by David Marco

 Meta Data repositories can provide your company with tremendous value if they are used properly and if you understand what they can, and can't, do.
 Written by David Marco, the industry's leading authority on meta data and well-known columnist for DM Review, this book offers all the guidance you'll need for developing, deploying, and managing a meta data repository to gain a competitive advantage.
 After illustrating the fundamental concepts, marco shows you how to use meta data to increase your company's revenue and decrease expenses.
 You'll find a comprehensive look at the major trends affecting the meta data industry, as well as steps on how to build a repository that is flexible enough to adapt to future changes.
 These vendor-neutral guide also includes complete coverage of meta data sources, standards, and architecture, and it explores the full gamut of practical implementation issues.

-ALL NEW!
-Authoritative eBook THE ZACHMAN FRAMEWORK FOR ENTERPRISE ARCHITECTURE - A PRIMER
+THE ZACHMAN FRAMEWORK FOR ENTERPRISE ARCHITECTURE - A PRIMER

 This is the long-awaited book on the Framework for Enterprise Architecture, written by the originator of the Framework for Enterprise Architecture John A. Zachman.
 This definitive book, distributed by Intervista, is now available in convenient electronic format.

 - The definitive Framework description and use for analyzing Enterprise

 - Comprehensive descriptions of each of the 30 cells